xpepper/poker-hands-kata/README.md

 * from a single-card poker hand to a 5-cards poker hand
     * introducing the "suit" of each card

+* are we sure we are testing all the possible combinations of hands

 ### Notes